book000/pixivts/README.md

 - It mainly uses the private API that the iOS pixiv app communicates with.
 Inspired by [pixivpy](https://github.com/upbit/pixivpy).
 - All API request methods return an [axios](https://www.npmjs.com/package/axios) response.
   This allows this library users to use all responses, without having to wait for library updates if the API response changes.

+## 📚 API Document

+The API documentation for this library is hosted on GitHub Pages and can be found [here](https://book000.github.io/pixivts/).
+Please note that many of the comments in the document are written in Japanese!

 ## 📑 License